lejahmal/PL-indicator/README.md

 - **Case 1:** LOWER RANGE = BALANCE PRICE → Buy at BALANCE PRICE, target RED PRICE
 - **Case 2:** UPPER RANGE = BALANCE PRICE → Sell at BALANCE PRICE, target RED PRICE

-         CURSOR PRICE IN UPPER SECTION
+ •	CURSOR PRICE IN UPPER SECTION
-     •	Range > Balance Price → Check if Case 1 applies; if not, sell at volatility price, target AOP
-     •	Range < Balance Price → Check if Case 2 applies; if not, buy at AOP, target volatility price
+        RANGE > BALANCE PRICE                Check if Case 1 applies if not sell at volatility price target AOP RANGE < BALANCE PRICE                check if case 2 applies if not buy at AOP price target volatility

-         CURSOR PRICE IN MIDDLE SECTION
+ •	CURSOR PRICE IN MIDDLE SECTION
-     •	Range > Balance Price → Check if Case 1 applies; if not, sell at AOP, target middle AOP
-     •	Range < Balance Price → Check if Case 2 applies; if not, buy at middle AOP, target AOP
+        RANGE > BALANCE PRICE                check if case 1 applies if not sell at AOP price target middle AOP RANGE < BALANCE PRICE                check if case 2 applies if not buy at middle AOP target  AOP price

-         CURSOR PRICE IN LOWER SECTION
+ •	CURSOR PRICE IN LOWER SECTION
-     •	Range > Balance Price → Check if Case 1 applies; if not, sell at middle AOP, target volatility
-     •	Range < Balance Price → Check if Case 2 applies; if not, buy at volatility, target middle AOP
+        RANGE > BALANCE PRICE                check if case 1 applies if not sell at middle AOP target volatility RANGE < BALANCE PRICE                check if case 2 applies if not buy at volatily price target middle AOP

 ---